sophialugo/Capstone/index.md

 ## Conclusion
-While our model was able to predict with over 97% accuracy, the binary cross entropy loss was greater at 11.37%.
-This means that, while our model was accurate at predicting centers, it wasn’t absolutely confident while doing so.
+While our model was able to predict with 97% true positive accuracy, 95% true negative accuracy, and a BCE loss of 0.11.
+These show confidence in prediciting chromsomes centers from the DAPI stained images.

+Further improvements could be made like having hand annotated true labels for better results, having the output give a chromosome count, and evalutating if there is a correlation between high chromsomes numbers and oncogenes in cancer cell images.
+Though there is still more work to be done, this is a step in the right direction and provides yet another foundation for researchers to build on.
+The exploration of chromosomes in cancerous cells is extremely important and this model provides an easy and faster way to do so.

 ## References